AmbiguousError/sailing/README.md

 * **Clear Progression:** The next buoy is clearly indicated on both the main screen and the minimap.

 ### User Interface
-* **Setup Screen:** Configure the number of laps before starting.
-The generated course is shown on the minimap.
+* **Setup Screen:** Configure the number of laps and players before starting.
 * **Racing HUD:**
-    * Boat speed.
+    * Boat speed and sail trim info.
-    * Sail trim angle (actual and visual).
-    * Wind speed and direction indicator.
+    * Wind speed and a shared direction gauge.
-    * Sail wind effectiveness percentage.
+    * Sail wind effectiveness and optimal trim suggestion.
-    * Optimal sail trim angle suggestion.
-    * Current lap, total laps, next buoy information.
+    * Current lap, total laps, and next buoy information.
-    * Current lap time and total race time.
+    * Lap timers and total race time.
-    * Display of previous lap times.
-* **Minimap:** Shows player position, AI boats, sandbars, all buoys (with the next one highlighted), and the start/finish line.
+* **Split-Screen & Minimaps:** In two-player mode, the screen splits horizontally, and each player gets their own dedicated minimap.
-* **Finished Screen:** Displays total race time and a summary of all lap times.
+* **Finished Screen:** Displays total race time and a summary of all lap times for all competitors.

 ## How to Play

 ### Goal
-The goal is to complete the set number of laps around the buoy-marked course faster than the AI opponents.
+The goal is to complete the set number of laps around the buoy-marked course faster than your opponents.

 ### Controls

-* **Turn Left:** `LEFT ARROW` or `A` key
-* **Turn Right:** `RIGHT ARROW` or `D` key
+**Player 1:**
+* **Turn Left/Right:** `LEFT` / `RIGHT` ARROW keys
-* **Trim Sail In (sheet in):** `UP ARROW` or `W` key
+* **Trim Sail In/Out:** `UP` / `DOWN` ARROW keys

+**Player 2:**
+* **Turn Left/Right:** `A` / `D` keys
-* **Trim Sail Out (ease sheet):** `DOWN ARROW` or `S` key
+* **Trim Sail In/Out:** `W` / `S` keys

+**UI Interaction:**
-* **Mouse:** Used for interacting with buttons in the UI.
+* **Mouse:** Used for interacting with buttons on menus.

 ### Game Flow
 1.  **Setup:**
-    * When the game starts, you'll be on the "Race Setup" screen.
+    * When the game starts, you'll be on the "Game Setup" screen.
+    * Choose between 1 or 2 players.
-    * Choose the number of laps for the race using the `+` and `-` buttons.
+    * Set the number of laps and races for the series.
-    * Click "Start Race" to begin.
+    * Click "Start Series" to begin.
 2.  **Racing:**
-    * Your boat and the AI boats will start near the start/finish line.
+    * Your boat(s) and the AI boats will start near the start/finish line.
 You must cross the line to officially start the first lap.
     * Sail your boat by controlling the rudder and sail trim.
     * Navigate towards the currently indicated "Next Buoy".
 Buoys must be rounded in sequential order.
     * After rounding all course buoys, head back to and cross the start/finish line to complete the lap.
     * If you hit a sandbar, your boat will slow down considerably.
+The sandbars are rendered as submerged, so watch out!
 3.  **Finished:**
-    * Once all your laps are completed, the "Race Finished!" screen will appear.
+    * Once all human players have completed their laps, the "Race Results" screen will appear.
-    * It displays your total race time and a list of all your lap times.
+    * It displays the final times and points awarded for the race, along with current series standings.
-    * Click "New Race Setup" to return to the setup screen.
+    * Click the button to proceed to the next race or to the final results screen.

 ## Running the Game